davidleston/davidleston.github.io/_posts/2009-11-26-prototyping-fighting-layout-bugs-and-model-based-testing.md

 categories:
   - Other
 ---
-Recently, I&#8217;ve ran into a few interesting talks related to testing.
+Recently, I've ran into a few interesting talks related to testing.
 In this first talk, [Steven Dow](http://www.stanford.edu/~spdow/) talks about some early studies on how prototyping has an effect on the performance of the end result.
-As you&#8217;ll see in the Q&A, people are hungry to know more about how we can structure tests for our ideas.
+As you'll see in the Q&A, people are hungry to know more about how we can structure tests for our ideas.

-&#8212;
+<iframe src="https://www.youtube.com/embed/Nw4fFdgZYOY" frameborder="0" allowfullscreen></iframe>

+___

-Next, <span>Michael Tamm presents <a href="http://code.google.com/p/fighting-layout-bugs/">&#8220;Fighting Layout Bugs&#8221;, a library to detect layout bugs</a>.
+Next, Michael Tamm presents <a href="http://code.google.com/p/fighting-layout-bugs/">"Fighting Layout Bugs", a library to detect layout bugs</a>.
 This is something that will save a lot of time and prevent many layout bugs by bringing an unprecedented level of automation to testing page rendering.
-This is something to keep an eye on.</span>
+This is something to keep an eye on.

-&#8212;
+<iframe src="https://www.youtube.com/embed/WY3C6FHqSqQ" frameborder="0" allowfullscreen></iframe>

+___

-Let&#8217;s talk about [model-based testing](http://en.wikipedia.org/wiki/Model-based_testing).
+Let's talk about [model-based testing](http://en.wikipedia.org/wiki/Model-based_testing).
 [Mark Utting](http://www.cs.waikato.ac.nz/~marku/) gives an introduction.

+<iframe src="https://www.youtube.com/embed/9BqYkzP6LYk" frameborder="0" allowfullscreen></iframe>

 Then, [Atif Memon](http://www.cs.umd.edu/~atif/newsite/index.htm) discusses applying model-based testing to web applications.

+<iframe src="https://www.youtube.com/embed/6LdsIVvxISU" frameborder="0" allowfullscreen></iframe>

 Finally, [Darko Marinov](http://mir.cs.illinois.edu/~marinov/) talks about test selection when conducting model-based testing.

+<iframe src="https://www.youtube.com/embed/HRgcpbGKJgo" frameborder="0" allowfullscreen></iframe>